MosesNdale/finalyearproject/README.md

 # finalyearproject
-This website is about personalised transport planner that uses python, jupyter notebook and flask.
+This website is about the personalised transport planner that uses python, jupyter notebook and flask.
 Watch my tutorial of the personalised planner here: https://youtu.be/eCd9v3HVS64